barumau/pandunia/polski/darse.md

 ### Odpowiedzi do Ćwiczeń

-1. le ni safa kamar.
+1. le no safa kamar.
-2. un kupe ni hali.
+2. un kupe no hali.
-3. dua waf ni niama supe.
+3. dua waf no niama supe.
-4. le ni tena waf i maw. / le tena ni waf i ni maw.
+4. le no tena waf i maw. / le tena no waf i no maw.
-5. xefe niama cay a ni kafe.
+5. xefe niama cay a no kafe.
-6. mamá tena ni waf a do maw.
+6. mamá tena no waf a do maw.

 <!--